Seaforestation

 The project surfaced important learnings.
 We encountered area-specific environmental challenges that shaped survival and growth outcomes, logistical constraints associated with transporting living seed over long distances, and structural limitations within current restoration permitting frameworks.

 In addition to leading in-water restoration projects, my role at Ocean Wise involved a wide range of responsibilities.
 I developed research and monitoring protocols, contributed to carbon accounting work, supported grant writing and proposal development, managed budgets, and delivered public presentations.
-Like many roles in a growing non-profit, it required stepping into many roles.
+Like many positions in a growing non-profit, my work at Ocean Wise involved stepping into a number of different roles.

-The successes and the mistakes I experienced in this role taught me about the importance of data-backed decisions, strong relationships, and practical logistics.
+Through the successes and challenges that I experienced in my time at Ocean Wise, I learned about the importance of data-backed decisions, strong relationships, and practical logistics.